GolangToolKits/go-mysql/README.md

 # go_mysql
-An easy to use db interface for mysql
+An easy to use Mockable db interface for mysql

 ```go